afumchris/aws-bootcamp-cruddur-2023/journal/week4.md

  [This commits](https://github.com/afumchris/aws-bootcamp-cruddur-2023/commit/ff938a80c2a9b3dd2ea86ba568985939729a320b) include changes to various scripts and SQL files.
 To make the script executable, run `chmod u+x <PATH_OF_SCRIPT>`.
 Here is a brief overview of the changes and their functionalities:

    - `db-connect`: Added a script to establish a connection to the PostgreSQL database.
-Determines the appropriate connection URL based on the environment (prod or default).Executes the psql command to establish the connection.
+Determines the appropriate connection URL based on the environment (prod or local).Executes the psql command to establish the connection.
    - `db-create`: Added a script to create a new PostgreSQL database named `cruddur`.
 Uses the connection URL to connect to the PostgreSQL server.
 Executes the SQL command `create database cruddur` to create the database.
    - `db-drop`: Added a script to drop the PostgreSQL database named `cruddur`.
 Uses the connection URL to connect to the PostgreSQL server.
 Executes the SQL command `drop database cruddur` to drop the database.
    - `db-schema-load`: Added a script to load the database schema from the file `db/schema.sql`.
 Determines the appropriate connection URL based on the environment.
 Uses the `psql` command to execute the SQL script and load the schema.